Remi-Coulom/joedb/doc/source/concurrency.rst

 Example C++ Code
 ----------------

-Joedb uses RAII to ensure locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.
+The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.

 .. literalinclude:: ./tutorial/concurrency_tutorial.cpp
    :language: c++